Wit at Several Weapons: Authorship and date

-In its own century, the play appeared in print only in the two Beaumont and Fletcher folios of 1647 and 1679; yet modern scholarship has determined that Wit at Several Weapons is a collaboration between Thomas Middleton and William Rowley, written some three decades before its publication.

-In addition to the play's appearance in both folios, its belated entry in the Stationers' Register on 29 June 1660 also assigns it to Beaumont and Fletcher.
-The Epilogue to the play in the folios refers to a limited Fletcherian role in the play's authorship: "...if he but writ / An act, or two...."
-Yet the play itself indicates that Fletcher's contribution may be more minor than that; Fletcher's highly characteristic pattern of linguistic preferences (ye for you, 'em for them, etc.) is lacking in the play.
+Wit at Several Weapons was first printed in the two Beaumont and Fletcher folios of 1647 and 1679, and was entered into the Stationers' Register on 29 June 1660, where it is also attributed to Beaumont and Fletcher.
+In its present form, however, it is usually considered by modern scholars to be a collaboration between Thomas Middleton and William Rowley.
+The Epilogue to the play in the folios refers to Fletcher's limited role in its authorship ("if he but writ / An act, or two"), although the text itself suggests that Fletcher's contribution may have been even less than that, since his highly characteristic pattern of linguistic preferences (ye for you, 'em for them, etc.) is lacking in the play.
 David Lake confirms the presence of Middleton and Rowley that earlier scholars like Cyrus Hoy had detected.
 Where other critics had dated the play anywhere from 1609 to 1620, Lake favors a date in the later part of 1613 based on topical allusions.

 Lake's analysis of the play's internal evidence yielded the following division of shares of authorship: